eu-cpsc111/cpsc111/docs/style-guide.md

 ### Comments

-You must have appropriately commented code in your assignment submissions.
+Code must be appropriately commented in assignment submissions.
 Comments should describe code at a high level.
 Use them to communicate intent and clarify why certain code was written.
 They are an aid to other developers (and your future self); compilers ignore them.

 Use comments to highlight the purpose or intent of logically grouped blocks of code.